O salutaris hostia

-"O Salutaris Hostia" (Latin, "O Saving Victim" or "O Saving Sacrifice") is a section of one of the Eucharistic hymns written by Thomas Aquinas for the Feast of Corpus Christi.
-He wrote it for the Hour of Lauds in the Divine Office.
-It is actually the last two stanzas of the hymn Verbum supernum prodiens, and is used for the Adoration of the Blessed Sacrament.
+"O Salutaris Hostia" (Latin, "O Saving Victim" or "O Saving Sacrifice") is a section of one of the Eucharistic hymns written by Thomas Aquinas for the Feast of Corpus Christi and the Hour of Lauds in the Divine Office.
+It is actually the last two stanzas of the hymn Verbum supernum prodiens and is used for the Adoration of the Blessed Sacrament.
 The other two hymns written by Aquinas for the Feast contain the famous sections Panis angelicus and Tantum ergo.

 Text

 Local usage

-As a liturgical text, the hymn is usually sung in Latin.
-There are however some cases in which it is found sung in the vernacular.
+As a liturgical text, the hymn is traditionally sung in Latin, but after the introduction of vernacular languages, it is also sung in the vernacular.

-In Notre Dame, Paris, France a middle stanza is inserted, localising the text:
+In Notre-Dame de Paris a middle stanza is inserted:

-A verse rendering of the song is used during the Wednesday Novena Service to Our Lady of Perpetual Help in Baclaran Church, Parañaque, Philippines.
-Rev. Teofilo Vinteres, C.Ss.R and Alfredo Buenavista are credited with the music and the arrangement, respectively, and both also produced a Filipino translation, Handóg na Tagapágligtás ("Sacrificial Saviour"):
+In Scotland a similar middle stanza is inserted:

 Musical settings

+William Byrd composed a setting for this hymn in the late 1500s.
 Marc-Antoine Charpentier composed six settings for "O salutaris Hostia": H.236 (1670), H.262 (1690), H.261 (1690), H.36 (1690), H.248 (1679–80), and H.249 (1681).
-Gioachino Rossini included the hymn as a movement in his Petite messe solennelle.
+Spanish composer Arriaga wrote a motet on the hymn for two tenors, bass and strings in 1823.
+Gioachino Rossini composed two settings of the hymn: one as a standalone piece for chorus and the other as a movement for solo soprano in his Petite messe solennelle.
 Both stanzas are retained in Arthur Honegger's 1939 setting for mezzo-soprano and piano, whereas only the first stanza is included in Vytautas Miškinis' setting for mixed choir a cappella, O salutaris hostia, in 1991.
 The first stanza is also inserted as part of the Sanctus of Robert Schumann's Mass in C minor, Op. posth.
 147 (1852–53).
-David Conte included the hymn as the first movement of his Two Hymns in Honor of the Blessed Sacrament (2005).
+San Francisco-based composer David Conte (b.
+1955) included the hymn as the first movement of his Two Hymns in Honor of the Blessed Sacrament (2005).